stefanofa/awesome/TOPICS.md

 *   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

+*   [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page

 ## macos

-*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Recordly is a powerful open-source screen recorder and editor for professional product videos, demos, and tutorials.
-Adds auto-zooms, webcam overlays, cursor animations and more to your recordings.
+*   [webadderall/Recordly](https://github.com/webadderall/Recordly) - Recordly is an open‑source screen recorder for MacOS/Windows/Linux with auto-zoom, motion blur animated cursors, webcam overlays, auto-captions and more.
+Used to create product demos, guided walkthroughs and more.

 *   [rudrankriyam/App-Store-Connect-CLI](https://github.com/rudrankriyam/App-Store-Connect-CLI) - Fast, scriptable CLI for the App Store Connect API.
 Automate TestFlight, builds, submissions, signing, analytics, screenshots, subscriptions, and more.
 JSON-first, no interactive prompts